By: Chris ⎜ Last updated

 Sommerro (Vestkantbadet)

-Sommerro's wellness offering is split across two different spaces, and the access rules for each are different.
+Sommerro's wellness offering is split across two different spaces, with different access rules.

 Vestkantbadet is the main spa floor, 1,400 m² built around the restored 1932 public bathhouse.
-The pool (12.5m × 10m) sits under Per Krohg's original mosaic wall, with Art Deco changing cabins that were hand-sanded back to their original condition during a five-year restoration.
-Separate men's and women's saunas and shower areas flank the pool.
-Off to one side, the former Roman bath has been converted into a cold plunge pool paired with an infrared sauna.
-Vestkantbadet also houses treatment rooms offering massages, facials, body treatments, and cosmetic procedures through a partnership with LaserLegene (medical-grade laser treatments, injectables, digital skin analysis).
+The pool is of a decent size for swimming (12.5m × 10m) and sits under an original mosaic wall, with Art Deco changing cabins that have been restored from the originals.
+There are separate men's and women's saunas and shower areas flanking the pool.
+Off to one side, the former Roman bath has been converted into a cold plunge pool.
+Vestkantbadet also houses treatment rooms with a full spa menu.

-The rooftop has a separate heated pool (28°C year-round) and a sauna with a large window overlooking the terrace and the Oslo skyline.
+The rooftop has a separate year-round heated pool and a sauna with a large window overlooking the terrace and the Oslo skyline.

-Here's the part that catches people off guard: Vestkantbadet pool and sauna access is included for all hotel guests at no extra charge.
-The rooftop pool and sauna is only included for suite guests and selected wellness packages.
+While Vestkantbadet pool and sauna access is included for all hotel guests at no extra charge, the rooftop pool and sauna is only included for suite guests and selected wellness packages.
 If you're in a standard room, you can sometimes book rooftop access when slots are available, but it's not guaranteed and it costs extra.

-The 400 m² gym is included for all guests and is excellent, with personal trainers on staff.
+The gym is included for all guests, is large and excellent, amongst the best you will find in a hotel, with personal trainers on staff.

-Non-hotel visitors can buy a day pass for the pool and sauna at 295 NOK, or memberships for regular use.
+If you're not staying at the hotel, you can buy a day pass for the pool and sauna at 295 NOK, or memberships for regular use.
+Since the facilities are not limited to hotel guests, during peak periods this can mean a crowded pool.

 The age limit is 16.
 Towels are provided; robes and slippers are available for rental.